xai/dotfiles/README.md

 I use tabbedex because I want named tabs.
 ```
-git clone https://github.com/mina86/urxvt-tabbedex ~/.urxvt/tabbedex
+git clone https://github.com/xai/urxvt-tabbedex ~/.urxvt/tabbedex
 cd ~/.urxvt/tabbedex
 make install-local-symlink
 ```

+My fork is just like [upstream](https://github.com/mina86/urxvt-tabbedex), but I disabled the activity mark as I find it rather distracting.

 ## tmux

+To use the powerline status bar, a python package has to be installes:

+`pip3 install --user powerline-status`

+Afterwards update the respective path in `.tmux.conf` and reload tmux.

-Tmux plugin manager is needed, so you have to clone it first:
+To use plugins, tmux plugin manager is needed, so you have to clone it first:

 `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`